 The CUTEK lab is always researching, developing, innovating and testing to ensure that CUTEK fulfils the mandate of providing the very best woodcare.
-The latest test conducted in the CUTEK lab shows the impact CUTEK timber oils has on minimising the water uptake in timber.
+The latest test conducted in the CUTEK lab shows the impact CUTEK timber oils has on minimising water uptake in timber.

-The results show that CUTEK Extreme makes a significant impact in reducing the water intake across all the different species of timber.
+The results demonstrated that CUTEK Extreme has significant impact in reducing liquid and gas phase moisture uptake across all the different species of timber tested.
 Across the 12 tested species, coating in CUTEK Extreme reduced water intake by an average of 54%.

 Wood coated in CUTEK Extreme offers considerable protection against the negative affects of water penetration.
 Be sure to stay tuned for further developments and testing from our CUTEK Lab.